-3. Red Line Art Works is a home for Art and Artists who have the intelligence and wisdom to critique the status quo, and the courage to make art with a conscience.
-We believe that this is an era when Artists and Creative people can contribute to a more positive future, through their exceptional voices and powerful art.
+5. Red Line Art Works is a home for Art and Artists who have the intelligence and wisdom to critique the status quo, and the courage to make art with a conscience.
+Artists from around 45 different countries are shown in our Main Gallery here, and there are more in our articles about 'Art & Politics' here.
+We believe that now is a time when Artists and Creative people can contribute to a more positive future, through their exceptional voices and powerful art.
 What could be a more important role for art and creativity in the present era ?

-4. History shows that artists can clarify, crystallise and communicate things as nobody else does.
+6. History shows that artists can clarify, crystallise and communicate things as nobody else does.
 Art can cross borders, generations and languages.
 Throughout the centuries some artists have not been content for their work to remain ‘silent’ on the big issues.
 They have registered big global concerns in their work (examples here).

 WHAT CAN THE ARTS AND CULTURE DO ?

-5. If we are lucky enough to live in countries with relative freedoms and are lucky enough to have received an education or to value the arts and culture in our lives, then we are among the most privileged people in the world - and with that comes responsibility.
+7. If we are lucky enough to live in countries with relative freedoms and are lucky enough to have received an education or to value the arts and culture in our lives, then we are among the most privileged people in the world - and with that comes responsibility.
 That is why we at Red Line Art Works ask artists and creative people across the world to ‘speak up’ in their art works.
 These are potentially more powerful than thousands of words.
 Now, in the face of global emergencies and mass extinctions it is imperative that we 'speak up, 'or even shout.

-6. Changes in the culture, among the mass of the people, are essential to bring about political and economic change on the scale that is now needed.
+8. Changes in the culture, among the mass of the people, are essential to bring about political and economic change on the scale that is now needed.
 There is plenty of historical evidence from around the world that big pressure from the mass of the people is sometimes the ONLY thing that can bring significant positive change to political systems and governance.

-7. In some cases, citizen pressure on politicians and institutions has had to be sustained for years (even generations) before the desired change was eventually made.
+9. In some cases, citizen pressure on politicians and institutions has had to be sustained for years (even generations) before the desired change was eventually made.
 Think of the fall of Apartheid in South Africa, the fall of the Soviet Union and of Communism in eastern Europe - and many more big changes.
 These were achieved only after decades of struggle by tens of millions of people, actively supported by those artists who had all along been critiquing the status quo, making the invisible visible, inspiring people, validating the case for change.

 10. Mass movements of citizens look to their artists, songwriters, performers and writers

 etc - for inspiration, for validation of big social causes and for confirmation of their own ideas about social and political change.
 The Arts can be incredibly valuable in inspiring and supporting people.
 When people are being failed by their politicians, institutions and media then the importance of Art and Artists can grow.
 The cultural centre of gravity can shift, reputations can rise, legendary art works (there are some examples here) can emerge to inspire and sustain people through periods of great difficulty and big change, towards a more positive era.

-9. Artists cannot expect to leave all of the struggle to others and just selfishly take the benefits when the change comes.
+11. Artists cannot expect to leave all of the struggle to others and just selfishly take the benefits when the change comes.
 That is no way to ensure respect for your art or for yourself.
 When artists (or Curators, or Arts Institutions, etc) keep ‘silent’ about these big concerns in their work, they are not simply ‘forgetting’ them - they are actively ignoring them.
 That signals complicity with the wrongdoing, the wrongdoers and the injustices which are endangering humanity and our only planet.

 13. Members of these rich elites often try to 'buy' social or cultural approval by sponsoring the arts or buying art works.
-Some Artists, Curators, Galleries and Institutions are keen to take this money.
-Too many of these 'gatekeepers' in the art world are willing to overlook the role of these elites and keep any serious critique of these elites out of their work in the arts.
-History will not judge them well.
+Some Artists, Curators, Galleries, Institutions are keen to take this dirty money.
+Too many of the 'gatekeepers' in the art world are willing to overlook the role of these elites and keep any serious critique of these elites out of their work in the arts.
+They already look bad now and history will not judge them well.